gamemanual0/gm0/source/docs/hardware-basics/materials-guide.rst

 We suggest using 1/8” alumimum with drivetrain or mounting applications, and 1/16” aluminum for low-load situations.

-Aluminum drawer slides, often with ball bearings, are recommended over steel drawer slides due to weight savings.
+Aluminum drawer slides, often with :term:`ball bearings <Ball Bearing>`, are recommended over steel drawer slides due to weight savings.
+Refer to the
+:doc:`Linear Motion section </docs/robot-design/linear-motion-guide/index>`
-Refer to the Linear Motion section for more information.
+for more information.

 Sheet aluminum is generally used for drivetrain plates on custom drivetrains.
 The recommended thickness is 1/8" or 3/16".
-Because it is a plate, sheet aluminum will bend if not supported correctly with standoffs or channel.
+Because it is a plate,
+sheet aluminum will bend if not supported correctly with :term:`standoffs <Standoff>` or :term:`channel`.
 Only load the sheet in the plane that it is in
 (if the sheet is vertical, then only put vertical load on it;
 do not load it horizontally).
 However, there may be some applications that would benefit from a slight bit of flex for adjustability - in those cases, use your judgment and test it out for yourself!

 Steel
 =====